zettpe/tt-ihp26a-mini-psg/docs/info.md

 ## How it works

-This chip implements a simple retro-inspired programmable sound generator.
-It provides two tone channels, a shared `3` bit envelope and a `1` bit audio output.
-Control data is written through a write-only SPI connection that uses `SPI_CS_N`, `SPI_MOSI` and `SPI_SCK`.
+Mini PSG is a retro inspired programmable sound generator.
+It has two tone channels, a shared `3` bit envelope and a `1` bit audio output.
+SPI writes set the control registers through `SPI_CS_N`, `SPI_MOSI` and `SPI_SCK`.

-Tone generation uses a `23` bit phase accumulator for each channel.
+Each channel uses a `23` bit phase accumulator.
 The phase value sets the pitch and drives the selected waveform.
-The shared envelope can be applied to either channel to shape its level.
+The shared envelope shapes the level of either channel.

 ### Pin connections